-Brett Kroeger is a dynamic, versatile performer who is comfortable in all musical genres, everything from opera and operetta to cabaret and musical theatre to art song recitals or singing the National Anthem in a sports arena.
-In the past four years, she has been a featured lead with Troupers Light Opera of Connecticut, performing in their fall and spring shows.
+Brett Kroeger is a dynamic, versatile performer who is comfortable in all musical genres, everything from opera and operetta to cabaret and musical theater to art song recitals or singing the National Anthem in a sports arena.
+In the past five years, she has been a featured lead with Troupers Light Opera of Connecticut, performing in their fall and spring shows.
 She also collaborated with Broadway pianist and musical director Christopher Denny to produce and perform “Over There: Greatest Hits of the Great War” in commemoration of the 100th Anniversary of World War I. Critics praised the cabaret as a “totally pleasing and enlightening hour of song, insights, history and memories,” adding that “Kroeger’s singing, expression, and overall joie de vivre made for an entertaining and at times very touching experience.”
 This show has been performed throughout the tri-state area.

 Other credits: A solo performances in the Absolute Ensemble’s U.S. premier of Daniel Schnyder’s Casanova and in Robert Cuckson’s “Cantata on Acadian Texts” with the Columbia University Bach Society.
 She has given solo recitals during summer festivals of Forte dei Marmi, Pietrasanta and Camogli, Italy, at the Istituto di Cultura in New York City and has appeared in concerts with the Richard Tucker Foundation at Christ’s and St. Stephen’s Episcopal Church and at recitals for New York University and for Concordia College.

 She has a master’s degree in vocal performance from the Mannes College of Music, and received her bachelor’s in vocal performance from Lawrence University.